AlokRepo/Kisan-Mitra/README.md

-# Firebase Studio - Kisan Mitra App
+# Kisan Mitra App

-This is a Next.js starter app for Kisan Mitra, developed in Firebase Studio.
+This is a Next.js starter app for Kisan Mitra.

 ## Getting Started